-- 4.01 The Person from whom the Contractor will be required to accept instructions and attend any urgent or necessary recommissioning is listed in the Abstract of Particulars. - 4.02 All requisitions for emergency action will be made by telephone to the Contractor's office or central control point and will be confirmed in writing within 7 days by the Project Manager. - 5.
-DOCUMENTATION - 5.01 The Contractor must ensure that on each occasion his staff enter the details of any work carried out on the plant in the Plant History Record before leaving the site. - 5.02 The Contractor, within 14 days of the completion of the tests, shall supply the Project Manager with a Test Report carried out under this contract as detailed in Appendix D, together with 3 copies. - 6.
-DESCRIPTION OF THE WORK - 6.01 The Contractor shall undertake annual tests as described in Appendix B Testing Philosophy & Procedures and Appendix C - Annual Performance Tests on those Sterilizers listed in Appendix A - Sterilizer Inventory. - 6.02 The Contractor shall employ persons, experienced, qualified and preferably certified to a minimum City and Guilds standard, who would be competent to perform all the required tests, documentary evidence of this shall be provided.
-The Employer may require the said persons to demonstrate his/her competence by performing a test laid down by the Project Manager, to be witnessed by Project Manager or his/her nominated representative, prior to the letting of the Contract or during the period of the Contract. - 6.03 The Contractor shall demonstrate that he has all the necessary equipment which is detailed in Part 3, Paragraph 6.1 6.63 of the current edition of Scottish Health Technical Memorandum 2010 (SHTM) and either evidence of its calibration or the means of verifying its calibration.
+- 5.01 The Contractor must ensure that on each occasion his staff enter the details of any work carried out on the plant in the Plant History Record before leaving the site. - 5.02 The Contractor, within 14 days of the completion of the tests, shall supply the Project Manager with a Test Report carried out under this contract as detailed in Appendix D, together with 3 copies.

-Current certification of accuracy traceable to the National Physical Laboratory and where appropriate to NAMAS Standards will be required.
+DESCRIPTION OF THE WORK

-- 6.04 The Contractor shall prepare a schedule of the order and time in which he would perform the tests on the Sterilizers listed in Appendix A, to be agreed by the Project Manager prior to the awarding of the Contract. - 6.05 The Contractor will confirm his intention to perform the scheduled test with the Project Manager or his/her nominated representative 14 days in advance.
+- 6.0l The Contractor shall undertake annual tests as described in Appendix B Testing Philosophy & Procedures and Appendix C Annual Performance Tests on those Sterilizers listed in Appendix A Sterilizer Inventory. - The Contractor shall employ persons, experienced, qualified and preferably certified to a minimum City and Guilds standard, who would be competent to perform all the required tests, documentary evidence of this shall be provided.
+The Employer may require the said persons to demonstrate his/her competence by performing a test laid down by the Project Manager, to be witnessed by Project Manager or his/her nominated representative, prior to the letting of the Contract or during the period of the Contract. - 6.03 The Contractor shall demonstrate that he has all the necessary equipment which is detailed in Part 3, Paragraph 6.1 6.63 of the current edition of Scottish Health Technical Memorandum 2010 (SHTM) and either evidence of its calibration or the means of verifying its calibration. - Current certification of accuracy traceable to the National Physical Laboratory and where appropriate to NAMAS Standards will be required. - 6.04 The Contractor shall prepare a schedule of the order and time in which he would perform the tests on the Sterilizers listed in Appendix A, to be agreed by the Project Manager prior to the awarding of the Contract. - 6.05 The Contractor will confirm his intention to perform the scheduled test with the Project Manager or his/her nominated representative 14 days in advance.